deathworlders/online/content/books/deathworlders/chapter-14-hornets-nest.md

 "Oh, it is.
 As far as the Numbers know, the operation on this planet is still being overseen by Seventy-Two.
 I am here...unofficially."

-"*Unofficially?!*" Seventy-Two spat the word.
+"*Unofficially?!"* Seventy-Two spat the word.

 "Officially so."